profpaulcadman/small-business-website/README.md

 If your provider gives index levels instead of returns, set `returns_column` to `null` and populate `price_column`.
 The script will calculate percentage returns automatically.

-## Hosting options

-- GitHub Pages: easiest if you want the monthly workflow and hosting in one place
-- Netlify or Cloudflare Pages: good if you prefer static hosting and want to trigger builds another way

-## Important assumption

-This scaffold ships with sample monthly returns so it runs immediately.
-To make the published site genuinely automatic, you still need a reliable external source for FTSE SmallCap prices or returns.